 This increase will come from three sources: local production, pipeline imports from Central Asia and Russia, and LNG imports from many countries around the world.
 While it would be best for most of this new supply to be provided by local production, it will not be enough.
 Big strides have been made by China’s upstream production companies in production of shale gas in Sichuan province.
 China is now the second largest producer of shale gas in the world.
 But compared with the United States, Sichuan’s geology is difficult, and the cost of extracting shale gas is high.
 Future production growth will be quite substantial, but it will not be enough to handle China’s requirements for more natural gas.

-The figure to the left shows RBAC’s forecast of future gas requirements in China in the electricity production sector (ELC) and other sectors combined (non-ELC).
+The figure below shows RBAC’s forecast of future gas requirements in China in the electricity production sector (ELC) and other sectors combined (non-ELC).
 China’s demand for natural gas will increase by a factor of 2.6 between 2018 and 2040.
 Demand is growing about 20 billion cubic meters (BCM) each year from now to 2040.
 In this same time, production is expected to double from about 150 to 300 BCM per year, which is a growth rate of about 7 BCM per year.
 This means demand for gas from other sources must expand by about 13 BCM per year or about 300 BCM in total by 2040.
 Where will this gas come from?